FAQs

 Conductive Locating

-A precise method of applying a signal directly to the target conductor using a physical electrical connection (often referred to as a “direct hookup”).
-Conductive locating provides stronger, cleaner signals and is less prone to interference than inductive locating.
-This technique is often preferred in congested areas with multiple utilities, since it minimizes the chance of tracing the wrong line.
+A method of applying a signal directly to the target conductor using a physical connection to the pipe or cable (often referred to as a “direct hookup”).
+Conductive locating typically results in stronger signals on your target conductor vs other nearby conductors.
+This technique is often preferred in congested areas with multiple utilities, since it helps to minimize the chance of tracing the wrong line.

 See Conductive Locating Tips

 A locating technique that uses a specialized clamp to induce a signal directly onto a single conductor without making a metallic connection.
 The clamp encircles the conductor, coupling the signal more efficiently than induction through the air.
-This method is particularly useful when working around energized power cables or when direct hookup is unsafe.
-Signal Clamp Mode is often paired with Pipe Locators and Cable Locators for safe, targeted tracing.
+This method is particularly useful when working around bundled cables, multiple conduits, or live power where making a direct connection is unsafe.

 Learn about Locating Modes